beamer-bridge/beamer/docs/source/whitepaper.rst

 one additional week, which would result in higher opportunity costs for the liquidity provider.

 In practice the longest observed delay of block inclusion from a rollup sequencer has been 18 hours, and was exceptional.
-Hence the decision not to take into account this delay.
+Hence the decision not to take this delay into account.

 Open questions
 --------------

 Charles could claim a request that no one filled (or no one can fill) with a `fill ID = Hash(fill block number)` corresponding to a block that was not produced yet.
-If the block is expected to be produced after `claim period` but before `challenge period`, Charles can decide to only fill the request if he is challenged.
+If the block is expected to be produced after `claim period` but before the `challenge period` ends, Charles can decide to only fill the request if he is challenged.

 This can be solved by using a `fill ID` that Charles cannot forge in the future such as `fill ID = Hash(previous block)`.